Hand, Foot and Mouth Disease in Adults

 My daughter had a rash and a fever but overall the disease did not have a serious affect.
 She was tired but not overly cranky.
 At first I thought her molars were coming in.

 About two days after my daughter contracted Hand, Foot, Mouth Disease I contracted it as well.
 HFMD is MUCH worse in adults.
 The blisters all over my hands, mouth and feet were very painful.
 The pain was so intense I was choking back tears while helping my daughter get dressed (we were both quarantined at home for one week).
 Walking was also extremely painful and the sores in my mouth prevented me from eating or drinking (note: I could eat cheese and I drank as much water as I could).

 I would not wish HFMD on anyone.
 Especially if you have a small child at home you need to care for at the same time.

 The upside – HFMD does not last very long and in my case the pain was only great for about 3 days.
 The disease also progresses quickly.

-The downside – The after effects can last a long time.
-My hands and feet are covered in dry skin from where the blisters have peeled off.
+The downside – The after effects last a long time.
+My hands and feet are covered in dry skin from where the blisters have peeled off so my skin is raw.
 It has been 2 weeks since I have ‘recovered’.

 What I have found that helps with the dry skin: